-Equity in earnings of investments includes our share of earnings from investments in which we own at least 20% and are being accounted for using the equity method.
-This included losses from the Hoot Campbelltown partnership in 2012 of \$10,538, and income from the Hoot SA partnerships in 2011 of \$5,103.
+Equity in earnings of investments included losses from the Hoot Campbelltown partnership in 2012 of \$10,538, and income from the Hoot SA partnerships in 2011 of \$5,103.

 Realized Gains from Sale of Investments

 Realized gains are recorded when investments are sold and include transactions in 2011 from a gain on sales of DineOut.